All Episodes

 They're trying to do anything they can to get away from that, and they're not going to be able to.

-This is something, you know, this last thing that there's a bunch of things that have centered and and and uh uh appeared now in this campaign that the Democrats had no desire to show up and the I tell you they don't want the abortion debate.
+This is something, you know, this last thing, there's a bunch of things that have centered and appeared now in this campaign that the Democrats had no desire to show up.

-They don't want it back, and especially with the candidate they've got.
+And especially with the candidate they've got.

-Does a guy who worries about the price of arugula and thinks regular people cling to guns and religion in the face of economic hardship really want to have a debate about who's in touch with regular Americans.
+Does a guy who worries about the price of arugula and thinks regular people cling to guns and religion in the face of economic hardship really want to have a debate about who's in touch with regular Americans?

-The reality is that Barack Obama's plans to raise taxes in opposition to producing more energy here at home as gas prices skyrocket, show that he is completely out of touch with the concerns of average Americans.
+The reality is that Barack Obama's plans to raise taxes in opposition to producing more energy here at home as gas prices skyrocket show that he is completely out of touch with the concerns of average Americans.

 This is true.

-It is, and that is the essential definition of elitism.
+And that is the essential definition of elitism.

-This is not how this was envisioned, even as uh little as two weeks ago, but certainly not two months ago.
+This is not how this was envisioned, even as little as two weeks ago, but certainly not two months ago.

 And McCain is ahead in some polls, tied in all of the others.